Ricardo354/pyFlix/README.md

 # PyrateFlix

-   Download movies via torrent from yts.mx API
+   pyrateFlix is a command-line tool that enables users to effortlessly download movies via torrent from the yts.mx API.

 ## Installation